New dotRunpeX malware – A threat spread through ads

 There is more to dotRupenX’s target

-In addition to phishing emails, dotRunpeX is known to use malicious Google Ads on search result pages to lure unsuspecting users searching for popular software such as AnyDesk and LastPass to copycat sites hosting trojanized installers.
-This technique, called “search engine result page (SERP) poisoning,” aims to manipulate search engine rankings to deliver malicious links to users.
+In addition to phishing emails, dotRunpeX is also known for leveraging malicious Google Ads on search engine results pages (SERPs) to deceive users searching for popular software like AnyDesk and LastPass.
+These ads redirect victims to fake websites hosting trojanized installers.

 The malware is evolving, and it will likely find new ways to attack shortly.